Save Your Love (Renée and Renato song)

 "Save Your Love" is a song which, when performed by duo Renée and Renato, was a UK number-one hit in December 1982.
 It remained at the top of the chart for four weeks before being overtaken by Phil Collins' cover of "You Can't Hurry Love".
 The song was written by Johnny Edward (creator and voice of fictional robot TV character Metal Mickey) and his wife Sue.
 Edward also produced the song and released it on his own label, Hollywood Records.

 "Save Your Love" entered the UK Singles Chart on 13 November 1982 at number 38.
 However, it began to pick up sales during the Christmas period, and six weeks after its debut was at the top of the charts, resulting in it being played on Top of the Pops and many radio stations.
 It was the first ever completely indie number one, and it sold some 980,000 copies.
-Renée (whose real name was Hilary Lester), did not appear in the video for "Save Your Love"; instead, she was replaced by a model.
+Renée (whose real name was Hilary Lester), did not appear in the video for "Save Your Love"; instead, she was replaced by a model named Vivienne Marshall (née Penny).